Here is my offer on your property when you need to sell NOW

 Here is WHY I buy properties like this and why it makes senses for you

 I can close when YOU are ready.
-If you need to close right away, I can do this in as few as 7 business days.
+If you need to close right away, I can do this in as few as 7 to 10 business days.
 If you need to wait a while, that’s not a problem either.
 Just let me know when you want to close and I’ll be ready.

 After I sign the simple paperwork with you to purchase your property, you won’t have to do anything else.
 The property manager finds a good tenant and handles everything.